The homotopy theory of cyclotomic spectra: The categories of cyclotomic and pre-cyclotomic spectra

 commutes. \end{defn}

-To avoid unnecessary verbosity we will say simply ``cyclotomic maps'' rather than ``pre-$p$-cyclotomic'' maps when the context is clear.
+To avoid unnecessary verbosity we will say simply ``cyclotomic maps'' rather than ``pre-$p$-cyclotomic maps'' when the context is clear.

-Clearly the category of pre-$p$-cyclotomic spectra is enriched over spaces, with the set of cyclotomic maps topologized using the subspace topology from the space of maps of orthogonal $\G$-spectra.
-Since $\rho_{p}^{*}$ is evidently a spectral functor and $\Phi^{C_{p}}$ is a spectral functor by~\eqref{eq:enriched}, we then get a spectrum of cyclotomic maps
+Clearly the category of pre-$p$-cyclotomic spectra inherits an enrichment over spaces, with the set of cyclotomic maps topologized using the subspace topology from the space of maps of orthogonal $\G$-spectra.
+In fact, the category of pre-$p$-cyclotomic spectra inherits an enrichment over spectra.

+\begin{prop} The category of pre-$p$-cyclotomic spectra inherits an enrichment over orthogonal spectra from the enrichment on orthogonal $\G$-spectra and the enrichment of the functor $\rho^{*}\Phi^{C_{p}}$. \end{prop}